NiranjanRao07/CryptoSpark/README.md

 * **S3 URI**: `s3://cryptospark-dataset/archive/` in the `cryptospark-dataset` bucket
 * The `sync` command compares source and destination and uploads **only** missing or updated files, saving bandwidth and time.

-# CryptoSpark Project

-This project analyzes the Binance Full History cryptocurrency dataset using Python and AWS S3 for storage.

 ## Prerequisites

 * **AWS Account** with an S3 bucket named `cryptospark-dataset`.